s-gordon/CDGo/README.markdown

 extended using Cygwin, but would require configuring a complete Python environment as well as the dependencies called for by CDGo.

-Alternatively, one could set up a unix-like environment on Windows by using a virtual machine (e.g. using VirtualBox).

 Beginning in v0.6a, support is added for Windows via pre-compiled binaries.
 These are provided in the release page.